MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

 \subsubsection{Package Overview}

 Both the 2.5D and 3D systems utilize a silicon interposer with chiplets placed upon it.
 The interposer is connected to the underlying substrate using C4 bumps.
-Copper wires embedded in the interposer are used to connect neighboring chiplets.
+A copper lid covers the chiplets and acts as a heat spreader.
+The lid and substrate form the outer bounds of the package.
+Dimensions of the package for each system configuration are found in Table \ref{tab:system_configurations}.
+Within the package, copper wires embedded in the interposer are used to connect neighboring chiplets.
 In both our 2.5D and 3D systems, each chiplet area is considered to be $2.25 mm^2$, consistent with prior studies~\cite{krishnan2021siam,sharma2022swap,sharma2023florets}.
 Each chiplet consists of multiple blocks.
-Each of these blocks corresponds to a component such as a computational tile or a router used for inter-chiplet communication, as detailed in Figure~\ref{fig:simplified_4x4_top}.
+Each of these blocks corresponds to a component, such as a computational tile or a router used for inter-chiplet communication, as detailed in Fig.~\ref{fig:simplified_4x4_top}.
 Each of these blocks which make up the chiplet has an individual power profile.
 This means that different power profiles can be applied to every computational tile and router port in each chiplet.
-In our experimentation, different levels of detail are applied to the chiplets in the 2.5D and 3D system, as described in the following sections.
+In our experimentation, different levels of detail are applied to the chiplets in the 2.5D and 3D systems as described in the following sections.

-\bh{2.5D System Specifics:} The target 2.5D system consists of a grid of chiplets integrated on an interposer, as illustrated in Figure~\ref{fig:simplified_4x4_top}.
+\bh{2.5D System Specifics:} The target 2.5D system consists of a grid of chiplets integrated on an interposer, as illustrated in Fig.~\ref{fig:simplified_4x4_top}.
 Each chiplet is connected directly to the interposer via $\mu$-bumps surrounded by a capillary underfill material.
 The physical dimensions of the router ports are compatible with Universal Chiplet Interconnect Express (UCIe) specification~\cite{sharma2022universal}.
 The entire package is covered by a copper lid, which contacts each chiplet through a thermal interface material (TIM).

 \bh{3D System Specifics:} In the 3D system, three stacked chiplets are placed in a 4x4 grid with equal spacing, consistent with~\cite{intel2006dieStacking}.
-The bottom chiplets are connected to the interposer through the $\mu$-bumps surrounded by a capillary underfill material, as detailed in Figure~\ref{fig:simplified_4x4_bottom}.
+Vertically stacked chiplets are connected to one another with $\mu$-bumps surrounded by a capillary underfill material.
+The bottom chiplet of each stack is connected to the interposer with the same method.
+This integration is illustrated in Fig. ~\ref{fig:simplified_4x4_bottom}.
 The lid contacts only the top chiplet layer through a thermal interface material.